Do Schwartz Higher-Order Values Help Sentence-Level Human Value Detection? A Study of Hierarchical Gating and Calibration: Introduction

-Our contributions are: \begin{itemize} \item A focused study of whether Schwartz HO categories improve sentence-level value detection on ValueEval'24/ValuesML, including analyses by canonical bipolar HO pairs. \item A comparison of HO-aware strategies (conditioning, hard gating, cascades) that quantifies when hierarchy helps and when it fails due to error propagation. \item A compute-frugal evaluation of practical improvements---threshold tuning, calibration-aware decisions, and small ensembles---that yield gains without increasing model size or training cost. \end{itemize}
+Our contributions are: \begin{itemize} \item A careful, compute-bounded empirical study of whether Schwartz HO categories improve sentence-level value detection on ValueEval'24/ValuesML, including analyses by canonical bipolar HO pairs. \item A controlled comparison of HO-aware strategies (conditioning, hard gating, cascades) that identifies when hierarchy helps and when it fails due to error propagation. \item Evidence that, under this benchmark, calibration-aware thresholding and small ensembles are more reliable sources of gain than hard hierarchical routing. \end{itemize}

-Overall, we provide a practical blueprint for using value structure in NLP pipelines, and show that \emph{hard} hierarchical constraints are brittle in this sentence-level setting, while calibration and small ensembles deliver the most reliable gains under a compute-frugal budget.
+Overall, we contribute a practical empirical characterization of when value structure helps under fixed compute, and show that \emph{hard} hierarchical constraints are brittle in this sentence-level setting, while calibration and small ensembles deliver the most reliable gains under this benchmark.

 The rest of the paper is organized as follows.
 Section~\ref{sec:related-work} reviews prior work on value and moral language detection, benchmarks, hierarchical and multi-label learning, calibration/ensembling, and the use of transformers and instruction-tuned LLMs.
 Section~\ref{sec:method} describes the task, dataset, model variants, and compute-frugal protocol.
 Section~\ref{sec:results} reports results and analyzes when HO structure helps (or hurts).
 Section~\ref{sec:discussion} discusses implications and answers the research questions.
 Section~\ref{sec:conclusions-future-work} concludes and outlines future work.
 Tables and figures labeled Sx (e.g., Table S4) refer to the Supplementary Material.